 - 4 cups chicken or vegetable broth

 - Puree salsa and cilantro together in a food processor.
 Set aside.

 - In a dutch oven or skillet (I used 12-inch cast iron skillet), heat canola oil over medium heat.
 Pour in two cups of rice and saute, stirring frequently, about 8 to 10 minutes or until rice is a golden brown color.

 - Add garlic and saute for 30 to 60 more seconds.
 Add cumin and chicken broth and stir to combine.
 Bring to a boil then reduce heat and cover skillet.

 - Cook rice for another 15 to 20 minutes stirring every few minutes to ensure rice doesn't burn.
 Add additional few tablespoons of water or broth if needed.

-- Add pureed salsa and cilantro to rice and stir to combine.
-Cook another 5 minutes or until rice has absorbed the salsa.
+- Add salsa to rice and stir to combine.
+Cook another 2 to 3 minutes or until rice has absorbed the salsa.

 - Perfect as is but serve with chopped green onion or diced avocado or a slice of lime if you'd like.